Everything you need to know about the LSAT - all in one place.

 Most students also experience a plateau where they don’t see improvement on their scaled score despite their best studying efforts.
 Some students even experience a drop in their score by couple points at some point in their studies.
 Don’t get discouraged by this.
 You are learning and your are getting better with each hour you spend studying and with each preptest you take, even if your score doesn’t reflect that.
 Plateaus and score decreases can be discouraging but know that you can overcome them.

-The LSAT consists of either 100 or 101 questions and is scored on a scale.
-Since it is a scaled score, there is not one set formula that you can use to translate your raw score – the number of questions you answer correctly – to the scaled LSAT score, the number between 120 and 180.
+The LSAT consists of either 100 or 101 questions but since there is an experimental section only 75 or 76 questions are scored.
+You will receive a raw score that represents the total number of questions you got correct.
+That raw score will also be converted to a scored on a scale between 120 and 180.
+Since the LSAT is graded on a scale, there is not one set formula that you can use to translate your raw score to the scaled LSAT score (the number between 120 and 180).

 That being said, the LSAT is a standardized test which means the scale doesn’t vary much from test to test.
 Some practice tests have a conversion chart at the end of it that converts your raw score to a scaled score.
 If a conversion chart is not included with the preptest you take, you should be able to find the conversion chart online.
 Apart from your raw score and your scaled score you will also receive a percentile score that ranks you among other test takers.